jackbrewer/css-plus.tmbundle/README.md

 If the directory doesn't exist, create it.

-Clone the bundle - once you have it, reload your bundles in TextMate and it will appear in the Bundles list.
+Clone the bundle - once you have it, reload your bundles in TextMate and it will appear in the bundles list.

 	git clone git://github.com/jackbb/CSS-JackBB.tmbundle.git "CSS-JackBB.tmbundle"